 Chimney Rock State Park in Western North Carolina is best known for the famed Chimney Rock.
-Sure, the namesake landmark is the first thing on many people’s bucket lists, but there are many more ways to enjoy this state park.
+Sure, the namesake landmark is the first thing on many people’s bucket lists, but we’ve experienced many more fun things inside this state park.

-There are a few more great hiking trails that take you up to The Rock and beyond, one of NC’s most beautiful waterfalls (the immaculate Hickory Nut Falls, interesting annual events, and plenty of beautiful scenery throughout Chimney Rock State Park.
+A few more great hiking trails take you up to The Rock and beyond, one of NC’s most beautiful waterfalls (the immaculate Hickory Nut Falls, interesting annual events, and plenty of beautiful scenery throughout Chimney Rock State Park.

-Our guide covers it all, including more things to do inside the park and in nearby towns.
+Our guide covers it all, including more things to do in Chimney Rock NC, and nearby towns.
 We’ve organized this article into the following sections in case you’d like to scroll ahead:

 - Where is Chimney Rock?